heiner/dylaniki/Rock_Salt_and_Nails.md

 Words and music Bruce (“U. Utah”) Phillips (thanks to Jonmark Pierce for notifying me)
-Played by Bob Dylan during [The Basement Tapes](/wiki/The Basement Tapes "wikilink") sessions, summer 1967
+Played by Bob Dylan during [The Basement
+Tapes](The Basement Tapes "wikilink") sessions, summer 1967
 Tabbed by Eyolf Østrem

 * * * * *